pminina01/readthedocs/WebService-target.md

 _name_ - Name of the target.
 ###Parameter Options
 _parameters_ - The array of parameters to be passed.
 Collection
-Each collection item is represented by \<parameter /> element with the following attributes:
+Each collection item is represented by `<parameter />` element with the following attributes:
-* _layout_ - Layout that should be use to calcuate the value for the parameter.
+* _layout_ - Layout that should be use to calculate the value for the parameter.
 Layout Required.
 * _name_ - Name of the parameter.
 * _type_ - Type of the parameter.
 System.Type